Healthcare failures: Former commissioner fights for law change to help give families justice - NZ Herald

 READ MORE: Stillbirth tragedy: Couple believe osteopath treatment killed their unborn baby

-A spokeswoman for Health Minister Andrew Little said in October that he couldn't comment while it was before the Health Select Committee.
-The Herald approached the minister's office for further comment yesterday and did not get a response.
+A spokeswoman for Health Minister Andrew Little said he couldn't comment while it was before the Health Select Committee.